Emanuel Mohn

 Emanuel Meyer Mohn (15 February 1842 – 26 April 1891) was a Norwegian educator, mountain climber and illustrator.
 He was known for writing about and illustrating mountains in Norway.
+He is credited with popularizing mountaineering.He committed suicide by drowning in April 1891 in Utne.

 Biography

 He was born in Bergen to Albert Henrik Mohn (1811–1894) and Ida Neumann (1814–1864).
 He was a brother of Henrik and Jakob Mohn, and on the maternal side he was a grandson of bishop Jacob Neumann.
 He was a grand-uncle of Frank and Albert Henrik Mohn, and an uncle-in-law of Nils Yngvar Ustvedt.